geeksLabTech/resource-monitor-scanner/README.md

 at any time of the execution it can be stopped and there will still be a valid csv to use

-# GPU Support
+# GPU and OS Support
-The system actually onlyu supports NVIDIA GPUs
+The system theoretically supports both AMD and NVIDIA GPUs, and also multiple GPUs but it has only been tested in a single NVIDIA GPU, in an ArchLinux system.

+# Contributions
+All contributions are wellcome, even testing in different hardware configurations.